eclipse-openj9/openj9-docs/docs/openj9_support.md

 ## Platform support

-The Eclipse OpenJ9 project is open to supporting any hardware/operating system platforms provided that we have community members available to maintain them.
+The Eclipse OpenJ9 project is open to supporting any hardware or operating system platforms provided that we have community members available to maintain them.
 For practical reasons the Eclipse OpenJ9 JVM does not currently run on every platform.